w3c/wcag3/guidelines/terms/interactive-element.md

 status: developing
 ---

-element whose purpose is to that can accept input from a user
+element whose purpose is to accept input from a user

 :::example
 - Buttons,